Cywtim/PSFJ.jl/README.md

 # PSFJ

-This a Julia package for PSF(Point spread function) inspired by psfr-python
+This a Julia package for PSF(Point spread function) inspired by psfr-python.
+See more usage in <a href="test/Tutorial.ipynb">Tutorial.ipynb</a>

 ## Load the packages
 ```